maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Version 4.3

-Goal: November 2018 for release in time for STACK conference.

 DONE:

 * Removed the maxima mathml code (which wasn't connected or used).
 * Add in extra option `simp` to inputs.
 * Add in extra options in the input `allowempty` and `hideanswer`.

 TODO:

 * 1st version of API.
 * Better install code (see #332).
 * Better CSS, including "tool tips".
 May need to refactor javascript.
 (See issue #380)